thewoodfish/SamaritanDB/README.md

 2. Provide a better internal structure to accomodate our objectives.
 3. Provide a better and efficient overall system architecture and design.
 4. Check all points on the `libp2p` networking stack e.g NAT traversal.
-5. Listen and react actively contract events.
+5. Listen and react actively to contract events.
-6. Make better overall component descisions.
+6. Make better overall component and implementation descisions.
 7. Have fun!